How to Cook Mashed Potato Squash: Fast, Easy Recipe + Tips

 4.)
 Color Matters

 Last but certainly not least, take a look at the squash’s color.
 While color can vary depending on the type of squash, a good rule of thumb is to look for rich and vibrant hues.
 Dull or unevenly colored squash could be a sign that the squash is past its prime.
-This squash typically used for the below recipe has pure white flesh that’s very firm before cooking.
+This squash, typically used for the recipe below, has pure white flesh that’s very firm before cooking.

 A handy tip for those of you who like to stay ahead: Plan for an extra squash or two.
 This will ensure you don’t come up short in your meal preparation.
 And don’t worry, even if they’re not used immediately, they can be stored in a cool, dry place and should last for at least a month.